dmurchison/DSA_PY/README.md

 # structy_stuff
-all of the problems and work I've completed in structy!
+all of the problems and work I've completed in structy with javascript, python and ruby!